What is an Iterator in Java?

 Iterator<Integer> iterator = numbers.iterator();

-// Remove even numbers
+// Removing even numbers during iteration

 while (iterator.hasNext()) {